abhijeet-godspeed/notes/QA-Engineer-v3/QA-Coder.md

   const result = executeWorkflow(ctx, 'someFolder.anotherFolder.something') // function name must match the fn field in the event YAML
   ```
 - The `makeContext` and `executeWorkflow` functions are available at the root of the test directory.
+- **Do not** add any unneccesary things while making the context.
+Only add things that are required in the function.

 #### **Database Handling**